Our Favorite Under-$10 Drugstore Highlighters for an Oil-Free Glow

 Are we the only ones who are sick of super-matte, monochrome makeup?
 Don’t get us wrong, we’ve loved our J.Lo moments this season, but right now, we’re all about a dewy, glowing highlight across our cheekbones and lids.
-But regardless of summer kicking the curb in the next few weeks, we’re still hot and sweaty as hell, and our newfound love for highlighter is resulting in one big, greasy mess.
+Unfortunately—though summer is soon drawing to a close—we’re still hot and sweaty as hell, which means that our love for highlighter is resulting in one big, greasy mess.

 MORE: 12 Back-to-School Beauty Products to Kick-Start Your Semester